Juggernaut9434/garynotes/marketingNow1.md

 #### How to help employees
-Haven't cut people or salaries, but at the darkest moment the company was there for the employees and team.
+Haven't cut people or salaries, but at the darkest moment the company was there for their employees and team.
 Being active and being all in to the company

 #### What orgs, etc that have stood out in leaders
-ABI - big player in china, yet still shows humanity and cruise ships don't move the speed boat (metaphor for size of companies)
+ABI - big player in china, yet still shows humanity and cruise ships don't move like the speed boat (metaphor for size of companies)

 #### Sport Business Board?
 Thinking?
 Coming Back?
 Some teams love debt and loss of revenues will hit hard.